Adaptive Student's t-distribution with method of moments moving estimator for nonstationary time series: Student's t-distribution and adaptation

 For the center $\mu$ we can use just a basic adaptation below - it is optimal only for the Gaussian case ($\nu\to \infty$), hence generally it could be slightly improved.
 However, for the discussed data the gains were already nearly negligible. \be \mu_{t+1} = \mu_{t} + \eta_1 (x_t -\mu_t ) \ee

-The most crucial is $\sigma$ scale parameter adaptive estimation, as e.g. in ARCH family but in more agnostic way, here using (\ref{sigmaest}) formula for a chosen $p\in (0,2)$ power ($p<\min_t(\nu_t)$), this time with (central absolute) moments evolving in time: \be m_{p,t+1} = m_{p,t} + \eta_2 (|x_t-\mu_t|^p-m_{p,t}) \ee Finally for $\nu$ degrees of freedom estimation we can use (\ref{nuest}) formula for analogously updated moments for some 2 different powers $p_1, p_2$ and some $\eta_3$ learning rate.
+The most crucial is $\sigma$ scale parameter adaptive estimation, as e.g. in ARCH family but in more agnostic way, here using (\ref{sigmaest}) formula for a chosen $p\in (0,2)$ power ($p<\min_t(\nu_t)$), this time with (central absolute) moments evolving in time: \be m_{p,t+1} = m_{p,t} + \eta_2 (|x_t-\mu_t|^p-m_{p,t}) \ee

+Finally, for $\nu$ degrees of freedom estimation we can use (\ref{nuest}) formula for analogously updated moments for some 2 different powers $p_1, p_2$ and some $\eta_3$ learning rate.

 Figure \ref{djiastud} contains used Mathematica code for adaptation of all 3 parameters, with their evolution for DJIA time series.
-Manual tuning has lead to 3 different learning rates there: $\eta_1=0.003, \eta_2=0.05, \eta_3=0.005$.
+Manual tuning has lead to 3 different learning rates there: $\eta_1=0.003, \eta_2=0.05, \eta_3=0.005$ for correspondingly $\mu,\sigma,\nu$ (much faster for scale parameter $\sigma$).

 Figure \ref{eval} shows evaluation using fixed $\mu=0$ center and various fixed $\nu$ for single MLE $\sigma$ parameter, or $\sigma$ adapted using (\ref{sigmaest}) estimation with $p=1$ power and $\eta_2=0.05$ learning rate - e.g. leading to log-likelihood worse only by $\approx 0.004$ than for optimized evolution of all 3 parameters in Fig. \ref{djiastud}.
 The $\nu$ estimator needs adjustment - here done by just adding tuned parameter, hopefully to be improved, automatized in future.